Grammy Award for Best Female Country Vocal Performance

-The award was discontinued after 2011 award season in a major overhaul of Grammy categories.
+The award was discontinued after the 2011 award season in a major overhaul of Grammy categories.
 From 2012 to the present, all solo performances (male, female and instrumental) in the country category are recognized in the newly formed Best Country Solo Performance category.

 Years reflect the year in which the Grammy Awards were presented, for works released in the previous year.

 Recipients

 Multiple wins

 The following individuals received two or more wins in this category:

 Multiple nominations

 The following individuals received two or more nominations in this category: